jonananas999/remote-conrtrol-macro/README/README.md

 ## Description

 This project is a custom macro controller with a joystick, based on an ESP32.
-It is designed as a mix between a macro pad and an RC controller.
 The current version focuses on the hardware (PCB, inputs, and display), while wireless functionality is planned for a future version.

-You can use the controller by connecting it via USB.
 The buttons and joystick can be programmed to send inputs, for example as a macro pad or for testing control inputs.
-In the future, it is intended to control an RC car wirelessly.

 I made this project to learn PCB design and gain more experience with microcontrollers.
 I also wanted to build something more interactive than a basic macro pad, which is why I added a joystick and an OLED display.

 ---

 ## Pictures